doums/oterm/README.md

 " .vimrc/init.vim

 let g:oterm = {
-      \  'position': 'bottom',
-      \  'size': 40,
+      \  'down': 40,
       \  'min': 10,
       \  'tab': 0
       \}
 ```

-`position` The position of the spawned terminal window.
-Can be one of `top`, `bottom`, `left` and `right`.
-If top or bottom, the terminal will appear at the top/bottom of the vim's global window, **full width**.
-For right/left, the terminal will appear at the right/left of the vim's global window, **full height**.
+`up`, `down`, `left` or `right` sets the position of the spawned terminal window inside the global vim window.
+If up or down, the terminal will appear at the top/bottom of vim global window, at **full width**.
+For right/left, the terminal will appear at the right/left of vim global window, at **full height**.\

-`size` The height of the terminal window if `top`/`bottom` or the width if `left`/`right` positions.
-Expressed as a percentage of the height/width of the vim's global window.
+The value is the height or the width of the terminal window respectively for `up`/`down` or `left`/`right` expressed as a percentage of the height/width of vim global window.

 `min` The minimum lines or columns, depends of the position again, below which the terminal will be spawned in a new tab.